torqbit/formbit/src/pages/docs/sdkReference.md

 title: SDK Reference
 ---

-**Nextra** is a framework on top of Next.js, that lets you build content focused websites.
+**Formbit** is a framework on top of Next.js, that lets you build content focused websites.
 It has all the great features from Next.js, plus extra power to create Markdown-based content with ease.

 ## Quick Start

-import { Cards } from 'nextra/components'
+import { Cards } from 'formbit/components'

-To start using Nextra, you need to select a theme first:
+To start using Formbit, you need to select a theme first:

 <Cards num={2}>
   <Cards.Card